-LS.LMu.UEst.Hed.Str is found in variable salinity (JNCC,2015), while LS.LMu.UEst.Hed.OL and LS.LMu.UEst.Hed.Cvol are recorded in reduced and variable salinity (JNCC, 2015).
-The available evidence (summarised below) suggests that the characterizing species are tolerant of a short-term decrease to reduced or low salinity.
+The salinity ranges in which the variant sub-biotopes are found vary.
+LS.LMu.UEst.Hed.OL is found in reduced and variable salinity (JNCC, 2015), LS.LMu.UEst.Hed.Str is found in variable salinity (JNCC, 2015) and LS.LMu.UEst.Hed.Cvol is found in full reduced and variable salinities.
+As most examples of this biotope occur in reduced or variable salinity the decrease in salinity assessed at the benchmark is to low salinity (<18 ppt).
+The available evidence (summarised below) suggests that the characterizing species are tolerant of a short-term decrease to low salinity.